azakordonets/fabricator/README.md

 alpha.botify("???###") // AbC329

-alpha.integer() // random integer in 0 to 1000 range
+alpha.getInteger() // random integer in 0 to 1000 range

-alpha.integer(100) // random integer in 0 to 100 range
+alpha.getInteger(100) // random integer in 0 to 100 range

-alpha.integer(200, 300) // random integer in 200 to 300 range
+alpha.getInteger(200, 300) // random integer in 200 to 300 range

 alpha.hash() // d750c843c83a3a980082361e72aa41ac48975eab